Grading every Premier League team's 2024/25 season

 When does the Premier League season end?

-The final round of Premier League matches will be played on Saturday 25 May, 2025, with every match kicking off at 16:00.
+The final round of Premier League matches was on Saturday 25 May, 2025, with every match kicking off at 16:00.

 Can you bet on the Premier League?